Gottman Method Couples Therapy in Baltimore

 When conflict feels constant, communication has broken down, or emotional connection has faded, many couples reach a point where they need practical skills and a research-based approach to create lasting change.

 The Gottman Method for Healthy Relationships is a form of couples therapy that derives from decades of relationship research by psychologist John Gottman and Julie Gottman.
-The Gottman Method is built on scientific observation into how couples interact and what patterns lead to relationship problems or success.
-The Gottman Method teaches couples to use techniques that happy, stable, long-term couples have used successfully.
+The Gottman approach is built on scientific observation into how couples interact and what patterns lead to relationship problems or success.
+This approach teaches couples to use techniques that happy, stable, long-term couples have used successfully.

 At the Baltimore Therapy Group, our couples therapy and marriage counseling services are provided by Gottman trained therapists who use evidence-based couples therapy using the Gottman Method.
-The Gottman Method helps couples rebuild trust, deepen intimacy, and communicate in ways that actually work.
+This theoretical orientation helps couples rebuild trust, deepen intimacy, and communicate in ways that actually work.

 Baltimore Therapy Group Accepting New Patients